-We commenced a randomized, placebo-controlled, double-blind Phase 2 clinical trial of INOpulse for PAH in April 2012.
-In May 2014, we completed enrollment of 80 patients in this trial at 52 clinical sites in the United States and Canada.
+We completed a randomized, placebo-controlled, double-blind Phase 2 clinical trial of INOpulse for PAH in October 2014.
 The goal of the trial is to determine the safety, tolerability and efficacy of two different doses of INOpulse for PAH.
-We expect to complete and receive results from this trial by the end of 2014.
+We have received results from this trial, and we intend to finalize our plans for this program following an End of Phase 2 meeting scheduled with the U.S. Food and Drug Administration, or the FDA, in January 2015 as well as following additional discussions with European regulatory authorities.
+Currently, we intend to begin Phase 3 clinical trials in the second half of 2015.